 Capital & Coast District Health Board (CCDHB) welcomes suggestions, compliments and complaints.
-Receiving feedback gives us an opportunity to improve our services and to pass on compliments to our hard working staff.
+Your feedback gives us an opportunity to improve our service.

-If you have a concern or complaint about your current care, we encourage you to first speak to the staff who are looking after you.
-Often such issues can be resolved straight away.
+If you are not happy about your current care, we encourage you to first speak to the staff who are looking after you.
+Often things can be resolved straight away.

 How to send us a suggestion or compliment or make a formal complaint